“No” according to Jason Andrew in his article “Why Michael Gerber’s ‘E-Myth’ fails in the internet age”.

 According to Andrew, we are now in a creative age and age of intangible assets.
 So based on this observation he opens with.

 “But as of late I’ve been questioning some of the principles and ‘advice’ in Gerber’s book.”

-It appears that Andrew sees all work done today as creative and involved in intangible assets.
-And according to him, this needs the imagination and talents of a very small percentage of the working world.
+Andrew claims all work done today is creative and involved in intangible assets.
+And according to him, this type of work needs the imagination and talents of a tiny percentage of the working world.

 The "Franchise Model"

-Andrew also lumps all “franchise model” companies into an industrial age category where;
+Andrew also lumps all “franchise model” companies into an industrial age category. .

 “The typical industrial age business has a widget to sell and the only way to grow is to sell more widgets, at scale.
 The problem is that, because the widget is consistently average, produced by average people doing average tasks, the market will only accept to pay an average price.
 Therefore, in order to generate a profit, the only lever a manager can pull in the business machine is to manage costs.”

 This may be true with some businesses in a commodity space.
 Whereas many of these "average" businesses are profitable, have strong cash flows and support a massive working population.

 They are best operated without too much creativity but consistently using structure and systems and creativity to leverage their operation.

 He also neglects to consider that the proportion of business being done in the creative, intangible space is an infinitesimal fraction of all businesses done in the world.